Towards nanophotonic optical isolation via inverse design of energy transfer in non-reciprocal media: Introduction

-There is a reason, however, why inverse design has not yet been applied to devices reliant on non-reciprocal media (the inverse design for the non-reciprocal router proposed in \cite{yangInversedesignedNonreciprocalPulse2020} was applied to reciprocal media to enhance coupling between various waveguides, and \cite{kielEnhancedFaradayRotation2021} was based on pure Bayesian shape optimisation, without taking the physical properties of non-reciprocal media into account).
-The problem lies with the fact that inverse design in its modern form is made possible by efficient computational techniques that allow for simultaneous optimisation of essentially arbitrary numbers of degrees of freedom.
+There is a reason, however, why inverse design has not yet been applied to devices reliant on nonreciprocal media (the inverse design for the nonreciprocal router proposed in \cite{yangInversedesignedNonreciprocalPulse2020} was applied to reciprocal media to enhance coupling between various waveguides, and \cite{kielEnhancedFaradayRotation2021} was based on pure Bayesian shape optimization, without taking the physical properties of nonreciprocal media into account).
+The problem lies with the fact that inverse design in its modern form is made possible by efficient computational techniques that allow for simultaneous optimization of essentially arbitrary numbers of degrees of freedom.
 Arguably the most prominent technique is the \emph{adjoint method} \cite{pironneauOptimumDesignFluid1974,jamesonAerodynamicDesignControl1988,gilesIntroductionAdjointApproach2000}, which reduces the number of simulations required to optimise over $N$ parameters down to just \emph{two} (independent of $N$).
 These two simulations are the `forward' one (where, in the context of electromagnetism, the radiation propagates from the physical source to the observer) and the `adjoint' one (where source and observer are swapped).
-The way radiation propagates through the \emph{same} system but in the opposite direction is then used to determine a gradient in the optimisation space.
-It is clear that in a non-reciprocal system the adjoint method will not apply in the same fashion as in a reciprocal one.
-In particular, the adjoint simulation in a non-reciprocal medium will be physically distinct from the forward one, meaning the two simulations undertaken in the adjoint method do not represent the same physical system.
-We will show how this difficulty can be elegantly sidestepped using the Green's tensor based inverse design approach introduced in \cite{QEDBennett_2020} to carry out three-dimensional topology optimisation of non-reciprocal media using a modified adjoint method.
-We will use resonant energy transfer (RET) as illustrated in Fig.~\ref{generalRETFig} as a simple test observable to demonstrate the viability of the magneto-optical inverse design tools we are introducing, paving the way towards highly-optimised all-silicon optical isolators for photonics applications, or indeed to optimisation of geometries for traditional rare-earth iron garnet based components.
+The way radiation propagates through the \emph{same} system but in the opposite direction is then used to determine a gradient in the optimization space.
+It is clear that in a nonreciprocal system the adjoint method will not apply in the same fashion as in a reciprocal one.
+In particular, the adjoint simulation in a nonreciprocal medium will be physically distinct from the forward one, meaning the two simulations undertaken in the adjoint method do not represent the same physical system.
+We will show how this difficulty can be elegantly sidestepped using the Green's tensor based inverse design approach introduced in \cite{QEDBennett_2020} to carry out three-dimensional topology optimization of nonreciprocal media using a modified adjoint method.
+We will use resonant energy transfer (RET) as illustrated in Fig.~\ref{generalRETFig} as a simple test observable to demonstrate the viability of the magneto-optical inverse design tools we are introducing, paving the way towards highly-optimised all-silicon optical isolators for photonics applications, or indeed to optimization of geometries for traditional rare-earth iron garnet based components.